normseth/ci-demo/doc/narrative.md

   Iterated over my cookbook, forcing the upload with knife as needed (not bumping version).
 At the end of the day, I have a two-node Jenkins cluster up & running, although the slave doesn't yet have the Ruby on Rails stack to support my demo application.

+TODO: Fix security for Jenkins.
+Currently broken, but not blocking.
+Issue is that my config-file hack gets over-written somewhere, and is fragile, in any case, because slaves are also configured in the same file.

 ### Application Environment
 I could go straight to the community and find a cookbook to set up my rails stack, but I'm going to take a lower-level approach at first, to ensure I understand the infrastructure.
 The gist is that I'm going to manually install the infrastructure on a fresh VM, capturing the steps in my command history file.
 At the end, I'll distill it down to just the tasks I need to automate (skipping all digressions & mistakes), and build or borrow recipes to suit.